lingnand/VIMonad/README.md

 # VIMonad

 VIMonad is a fork of XMonad that manages windows in a modal way like that in VIM.
-Some of the featurs include
+Some of the features include

 * [Split layout](#layout): a 3-level nested layout that divides each workspace into a grid of rectangular areas each containing unlimited number of tabs (like [Notion](http://notion.sourceforge.net/), with added advantage of dynamic resizing)
 * [Motion](#motion): navigating around windows, split panes, workspaces with countable motion keys